Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Log analytics - setting up queries and alerts
     - Diagnostics of virtual machines and storage accounts

-# Azure Storage Accounts
+## Azure Storage Accounts

-- 4 basic types: Blob (sharing videos, images and objects), table (storing data), queue (for sending and receiving messages), file(creating file shares)
+- 4 basic types of features: Blob (sharing videos, images and objects), table (storing data), queue (for sending and receiving messages), file(creating file shares)

 - select storage accounts from dashboard and create a new storage account
     - **Basics tab**